-Email marketing is an effective way of communicating with customers.
+Email marketing campaigns are an effective way of communicating with customers.
 Just like other marketing tactics, it requires a well-thought strategy to capture the attention of your readers and convert them to paying customers.
 Even in the face of social media, email marketing has still proven highly effective.

 In fact, welcome emails alone generate 320% more revenue on a per-email basis than others on average.
 That’s powerful potential.
 Furthermore, 77% of consumers prefer to get permission-based marketing messages via email over other forms of promotional advertisement.